HungUnicorn/yelp-data-EDA/README.md

 ### How to run
 - run `docker-compose`
 - `docker build` to build an image contains spark job
-- `docker run --network=docker-spark_default --name my_container -e ENABLE_INIT_DAEMON=false my_image` this can optionally accepts an environment variable `SPARK_APPLICATION_ARGS` pointing to the folder of yelp data files. by default it uses the sample data taken by `head -n 1000`, which is the first 1000 lines of data
+- `docker run --network=docker-spark_default --name my_container -e ENABLE_INIT_DAEMON=false my_image` this can optionally accept an environment variable `SPARK_APPLICATION_ARGS` pointing to the folder of yelp data files. by default it uses the sample data taken by `head -n 1000`, which is the first 1000 lines of yelp data files

 ## Yelp-data-platform